Admission Criteria September 2018

 Where there are not enough places to admit all the children falling within a particular criterion a distance measurement will also be used as a tiebreaker using the Local Authority’s Geographic Information System (GIS).
 The distance will be measured in a straight line from the centre of the parent’s home address (including flats) to the main school entrance using the Local Authority’s Geographic Information System (GIS) with those living closer to the school receiving higher priority.
 Where a child lives with parents with shared responsibility, each for part of the week the distance will be measured from the parental home residence of the Parent/Carer who receives the child benefit for the child/ren (documentary evidence will be required).

-You can apply for a place online via the South Tyneside website, a link to the admissions page is available under "Admissions" in the menu to the left or by clicking here.
+You can apply for a place online via the South Tyneside website, a link to the admissions page is available here.
 If you have any further queries please do not hesitate to contact the school for more information.